MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-parameters.md

 ---
-title: "Report Parameters (Report Builder and Report Designer) | Microsoft Docs"
+title: "Report parameters in Power BI Report Builder"
 description: This topic describes the common uses for Reporting Services report parameters, the properties you can set, and much more. ms.prod: reporting-services ms.prod_service: "reporting-services-native"